Scheduled MonumentsEnglandA ringwork and bailey castle, ring ditch and enclosures east of Brookland Farm

 What is A ringwork and bailey castle, ring ditch and enclosures east of Brookland Farm?

-The ringwork and bailey castle east of Brookland Farm in Bedfordshire is a Norman fortification comprising a raised mound with an associated defensive ditch system, characteristic of early medieval military architecture.
+A ringwork and bailey castle, ring ditch and enclosures east of Brookland Farm is a medieval fortified earthwork located in Bedfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010115.

 Who is responsible for protecting A ringwork and bailey castle, ring ditch and enclosures east of Brookland Farm?